VirulentArc/ScriptCards/Spell Book Manager/readme.md

 3. Click **Character Assignments**.
 4. Choose a character.
 5. Use the available, added, inherited, and blocked lists to control that character's spell mule access.

-Characters controlled by **All Players** are not shown in the available character list.
-Assign the character to specific players if it needs character-specific Spell Book Manager settings.

 Character-specific mule settings can: